edwardUL99/inject-lite/README.md

 When this happens, the injector is searched for a matching dependency.
 Where multiple dependencies match based on the type of the field/parameter, the behaviour again is dependent on configuration.
-- If `Configuration.setRequireNamedMultipleMatch(boolean)` is called with true, this means that when injecting an unnamed dependency and multiple matches are found, an `AmbiguousDependencyException` will be thrown.
+- If `Injection.configuration.setRequireNamedMultipleMatch(boolean)` is called with true, this means that when injecting an unnamed dependency and multiple matches are found, an `AmbiguousDependencyException` will be thrown.
 The default is false.
-When false, when multiple dependencies are found, the strategy of injecting based on priority/first in the list will be used, again based on `Configuration.setSelectFirstDependency(boolean)`
+When false, when multiple dependencies are found, the strategy of injecting based on priority/first in the list will be used, again based on `Injection.configuration.setSelectFirstDependency(boolean)`

 ### Restricting injection scope
 By default, every class on the classpath of the project will be searched for dependencies.
 You can restrict the scope of